The Large Hadron-Electron Collider at the HL-LHC: Diffractive Deep Inelastic Scattering at the LHeC

 are the electron-proton centre-of-mass energy squared and the photon-proton centre-of-mass energy squared, respectively.
-A distinguishing feature of the diffractive event ${ep\rightarrow eXY}$ is the presence of the large rapidity gap between the diffractive system, characterised by the invariant mass $M_X$ and the final proton (or its low-mass excitation) $Y$ with four momentum $p'$.
-In addition to the standard DIS variables listed above, diffractive events are also characterised by an additional set of variables defined as
+A diffractive event ${ep\rightarrow eXY}$ is uniquely characterized by the presence of the large rapidity gap between the diffractive system, with the invariant mass $M_X$ and the final proton (or its low-mass excitation) $Y$ with four momentum $p'$.
+Therefore in order to fully describe the diffractive event in DIS, additional set of variables is necessary.
+They are defined as

-In the above $t$ is the squared four-momentum transfer at the proton vertex, $\xi$ (alternatively denoted by $x_{I\!P}$) can be interpreted as the momentum fraction of the \emph{diffractive exchange} with respect to the hadron, and $\beta$ is the momentum fraction of the parton with respect to the diffractive exchange.
-The two momentum fractions combine to give Bjorken-$x$, $x=\beta \xi$.
+In the above $t$ is the squared four-momentum transfer at the proton vertex, $\xi$ (alternatively denoted by $x_{I\!P}$) can be interpreted as the momentum fraction of the \emph{diffractive exchange} with respect to the incoming hadron, and $\beta$ is the momentum fraction of the struck parton with respect to the diffractive exchange.
+The two diffractive momentum fractions are constrained to give Bjorken-$x$, $x=\beta \xi$.

 The kinematic range in $(\beta,Q^2,\xi)$ that we consider at the LHeC is restricted by the following cuts: \begin{itemize} \item $Q^2 \ge 1.8\,\GeV^2$: due to the fact that the initial distribution for the DGLAP evolution is parameterised at $\mu_0^2=1.8 \,\GeV^2$.
 The renormalisation and factorisation scales are taken to be equal to $Q^2$. \item $\xi<0.4$: constrained by physical and experimental limitations.
 This rather high $\xi$ value is an experimental challenge and physically enters the phase-space region where the Pomeron contribution should become negligible compared with sub-leading exchanges.
 Within the two-component model, see Eq.~\eqref{eq:param_2comp} below, at high $\xi$ the cross section is dominated by the secondary Reggeon contribution, which is poorly fixed by the HERA data.
-We present this high $\xi$ ($> 0.1$) region for illustrative purpose and for the sake of discussion of the fit results below. \end{itemize}
+Nevertheless, we present this high $\xi$ ($> 0.1$) region for illustrative purpose and for the sake of discussion of the fit results below.
+It is also worth mentioning that with appropriate detector design it might be possible to reach this region of high $\xi$ which would be highly interesting and provide new constraints on the Pomeron and Reggeon contributions with respect to HERA. \end{itemize}